vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 lines.
 The full build and all 20 CTest targets pass, including encoded/resolved operand fields and call, jump, and repeat source links.

+### Keep one address search per instrument-selection policy

+Used-instrument filtering and variant materialization now resolve their fallback address before using the ordinary address search.
+Remove the duplicate search bodies, the private selector/public forwarding pair, and the redundant list alias.
+Callers now reach the implementation through selectSynthInstruments.
+This removes 12 production lines while keeping the policies distinct: filtering retains every matching instrument in bank order, variants choose the first with address fallback, and ordinary performance lookup requires an exact identity.
+A new regression covers these differences with duplicate and conflicting identity/address matches.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,